tcltk/tcllib/embedded/md/tcllib/files/modules/textutil/expander.md

 The created __::myexp__ object can be used to expand text strings containing embedded Tcl commands\.
 By default, embedded commands are delimited by square brackets\.
-Note that expander doesn't attempt to interpolate variables, since variables can be referenced by embedded commands:
+Note that expander doesn’t attempt to interpolate variables, since variables can be referenced by embedded commands:

     % set greeting "Howdy"